appsody/website/content/tutorials/ServerlessRust.md

     }
     ```

-    The initial application is very similar to the [example application](https://github.com/http-rs/tide/blob/master/examples/hello.rs), but
+    > The initial application is very similar to the [example application](https://github.com/http-rs/tide/blob/master/examples/hello.rs), but
-    it's a library that is [loaded by a server](https://github.com/No9/rust-tide/blob/master/image/project/server/bin/src/main.rs#L5) at runtime to reduce the amount of developer noise.
+    > it's a library that is [loaded by a server](https://github.com/No9/rust-tide/blob/master/image/project/server/bin/src/main.rs#L5) at runtime.
+This helps reduce the cognitive noise for the developer as well as ensuring that best practices are applied in a template format.

 ## Building Your Application